Niwot Ridge

-Niwot Ridge is an alpine ecology research station located 65 km north-west of Denver in north-central Colorado.
+Niwot Ridge is an alpine ecology research station located 65 km northwest of Denver in north-central Colorado.
 It is on the Front Range of the southern Rocky Mountains and lies within the Roosevelt National Forest.
 Niwot Ridge is 2900 m high.

 Characteristics of the site

-Niwot Ridge was designated a UNESCO Biosphere Reserve in 1979 and was one of 17 reserves in the United States withdrawn from the programme in June 2017.
+Niwot Ridge was designated a UNESCO Biosphere Reserve in 1979 and was one of 17 reserves in the United States withdrew from the program in June 2017.
 The Niwot Ridge Long-Term Ecological Research Site was established in 1980 as a United States Forest Service experimental ecology reserve.